-Ella will be holding an exquisite deep immersion over 5 days into cultural awareness and education from the 1st August.
+Ella holds exquisite deep immersion into cultural awareness and education.

 Through movement, embodied meditation, creative cultural practices, fire ceremony, and earth based skills, this is a the opportunity is awaiting you to reclaim the gifts that are yours alone to give as we return to who we really are - our beauty, our joy, our artistry, our expression, as doorways into and led by Indigenous Leaders.

-We have a limited number of positions for the camp, as we are gifting away many spots to Indigenous flood victims and Indigenous scholarship holders.
+We have a limited number of positions for the camps, as we are gift away many spots to Indigenous flood victims and Indigenous scholarship holders.